MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 The Bachelor of Science in Business Administration—Marketing degree program provides a broad overview of the functional areas of business with an emphasis in marketing.
 Students take foundation courses in economics, mathematics, computing skills, and accounting; core courses that relate to the basic functions of a business, such as finance, management, marketing, and operations management; and major courses that teach students how to plan and execute the conception, pricing, promotion and distribution of products and manage customer relationships in ways that benefit organizations and their stakeholders.

-College of Design, Construction and Planning
+College of Design, Construction & Planning

 The Bachelor of Science in Sustainability and the Built Environment allows students to explore creative solutions for the planning, design and construction of human structures and settlements.